-Truth be Told:
+Truth be told:

-I am absolute crap at haggling.
-Somehow I always feel guilty asking to pay less than the suggested price.
+I’m crap at haggling.
+Somehow I always feel guilty when asking to pay less than the suggested price.

 But in Barcelona, Haggling is a THING.
 So for total novices like me:

 Ask about the price.

-Proclaim it’s still too expensive and walk away.
+You proclaim that it’s still too expensive and walk away.